-Screw the base plate onto the socket and position the frame of the switching programme.
+Screw the mounting plate onto the inlet box

+Position the frame of the switching programme.
 Connect the bus line +/- to the black-red plug.

-Pin the housing with the notches on to the metal frame, so that device and frame are fixed.
+Pin the housing with the notches on to the mounting adapter, so that device and frame are fixed.
+The device has to be inserted such that the bus terminal faces up (see Fig. 1).
+This is necessary for a correct temperature measurement.